 Employee fraud and crime

-While companies are facing increased liability and risk for the employees' conduct, the legal tools that companies have at their disposal to deal with employee fraud are limited.
-First and foremost, many Vietnamese employees have very little fear of criminal prosecution for white-collar crime, which stems from the belief that they may be able to bribe themselves out of any criminal investigation, or use connections to quell an investigation.
-Another reason is that it is exceedingly difficult to terminate workers in Vietnam – even those that have committed fraud, theft or embezzlement.
-Under Vietnam's Labour Code, employers can only dismiss employees' labour contracts under limited circumstances.
+While companies are facing increased liability and risk for the employees’ conduct, the legal tools that companies have at their disposal to deal with employee fraud are limited.
+First and foremost, many Vietnamese employees have very little fear of criminal prosecution for white collar crime, which stems from the belief that they may be able to bribe themselves out of any criminal investigation, or use connections to quell an investigation.
+Second, it is exceedingly difficult to terminate workers in Vietnam – even those that have committed fraud, theft or embezzlement.
+Under Vietnam’s Labour Code, employers can only dismiss employees’ labour contracts under limited circumstances.
 While dismissal for theft and embezzlement is allowed under the law, a formal internal hearing process is required.
-The company trade union, if one exists, or the district-level trade union if none exist, must be invited to participate, and if the employee does not agree with the dismissal he or she has the right to sue the employer in court.
-The courts in Vietnam have been known to sometimes have transparency issues as well as having a generally pro-labour stance, and the penalty for wrongful dismissal of an employee is very serious, further increasing the risk of wrongfully dismissing an employee and complicating the power dynamic between employers and employees.
-Lastly, companies or entities with 10 or more employees are required to file their internal labour rules (ILRs) with the local labour authorities.
-The primary purpose of the ILRs is to set out a company's disciplinary and dismissal policies, and failure to file ILRs will prohibit a company from disciplining or dismissing its employees.
-Yet, the filing process is complicated and therefore many foreign entities neglect to file their ILRs, consequently exposing themselves to the risk of not being able to fire an employee that they know has embezzled money from them.
+The company trade union, if one exists, or the district-level trade union if none exist, must be invited to participate and if the employee does not agree with the dismissal he or she has the right to sue the employer in court.
+The courts in Vietnam have been known to sometimes have transparency issues as well as having a generally pro-labour stance and the penalty for wrongful dismissal of an employee is very serious, further increasing the risk of wrongfully dismissing an employee and complicating the power dynamic between employers and employees.
+Third, companies or entities with 10 or more employees are required to file their internal labour rules (ILRs) with the local labour authorities.
+The primary purpose of the ILRs is to set out a company’s disciplinary and dismissal policies, and failure to file ILRs will prohibit a company from disciplining or dismissing its employees.
+Yet, the filing process is complicated and, therefore, many foreign entities neglect to file their ILRs, consequently exposing themselves to the risk of not being able to fire an employee who they know has embezzled money from them.
 Needless to say, companies should file their ILRs.

 Corporate criminal liability

-The new Penal Code prescribes corporate criminal liability for wrongdoings such as smuggling, dealing in banned and counterfeit goods, insider trading, tax evasion, money laundering, terrorism financing, failure to pay insurance to workers, insurance fraud, antitrust and environmental crimes.
+The Penal Code prescribes corporate criminal liability for wrongdoing such as smuggling, dealing in banned and counterfeit goods, insider trading, tax evasion, money laundering, terrorism financing, failure to pay insurance to workers, insurance fraud, antitrust and environmental crimes.
 Importantly, corporate criminal liability does not extend to corruption in the new law.
-For both private-sector and public-sector corruption offences, only individuals can be punished.
+For both private sector and public sector corruption offences, only individuals can be punished.

 Corporate entities are criminally liable when certain conditions are met.
 First, the crime must have been committed in the corporation’s name.
 Second, the crime must have been done to further the company’s interests.
 Third, the company must have approved the offence.
 This latter point is especially important, as a company may not necessarily bear criminal responsibility for the actions of a rogue employee.